LabibMiah/Recipe-Team/README.md

 # Recipe-Team
-This is the repository for the week 2 recipe task
+This is the repository for the week 2 recipe task.